cyberlink1/RedNeck-NAS/AI.md

 ### Assets

 - `assets/css/style.css`: additional CSS.
-Mostly minimal; modifications here should complement Bootstrap styling in the HTML pages.
+Mostly minimal; modifications here should complement Bootstrap styling in the HTML pages. **All custom styling must go here; there should never be inline `<style>` blocks or `style="…"` attributes in the PHP pages.**

 - `assets/js/app.js`: JavaScript helpers for UI behaviour (e.g. RAID device parsing).
-Update when new client-side interactions are needed.
+Update when new client-side interactions are needed. **All executable JavaScript belongs in this file (or other JS modules you add);
+  pages should not contain inline `<script>` tags with logic or event handlers.**

 ### Scripts